kevkevinpal/FoxBoxApplication/ReadMe.md

 	- It passes these props and functions into the wireframe component

+	- this works kind of like a redux store as the global state for our components

+	- This call either WireFrame1 or WireFrame2

+ - WireFrame1.js
+	- This is just the splash screen

+- WireFrame2.js
-	- there are 3 functions in this component
+	-  there are 3 functions/functional Compoents in this Component
-			<p>callApi(): this calls the api if the text length is > 2 and also sets the state of the data, loading state, and the value in the text box<p>

- - WireFrame.js
-	- This file contains the wire frames of the project because I did not feel splitting the two wireframes into components would make it any easier to read, they are both conditional rendered

-	-  there are 5 functions in this Component renderBlocks(): this renders the DrinkBlock Components renderClearButton(): this renders the clear button renderLoadingOrBlocks(): this either renders the loading image or the blocks we wanted renderView(): we pick which wire frame to render in here and then render that frame render(): this just calls renderView
+			renderBlocks(): this renders the DrinkBlock Components
+			renderClearButton(): this renders the clear button from a functional component renderLoadingOrBlocks(): this either renders the loading image or the blocks we wanted

  - DrinkBlock.js
 		- This file only returns the View which is pretty simple just a block with an image and text field